iptc/newsml-g2/MAINTENANCE.md

 2. Run the above steps 3, 5, 7, 8, 10, 12, 14, 15 again to update files with
     the approval date (this should be quick, just running scripts, except for the XML Spy documentation step)
-3. Merge the pull request into master on GitHub
+3. Commit changes and merge the pull request into master on GitHub
 4. Upload the "releases/N.NN" folder and the ZIP files to the iptc.org server
 5. Update the redirects on iptc.org to point to the latest versions of XML Schema documentation.